 DWCC has fully institutionalized all policies, practices, and procedures outlined in the PREA standards.
-The Auditor reviewed applicable standards and through document review and sampling, interviewing staff and offenders, and observing physical evidence, concluded that this facility fully meet and substantially complies in all material ways with the PREA standards for the relevant review period.
-VDOC policies are directly tied to standards expectations.
+The auditor reviewed applicable standards and through document review and sampling, interviewing staff and offenders, and observing physical evidence, concluded that this facility fully meets and substantially complies in all material ways with the PREA standards for the relevant review period.
+VADOC policies are directly tied to standards expectations.
 The department has developed policy implementation tools to PREA Compliance Managers.
-DWCC leadership is fully committed to eliminating sexual abuse and harassment as evidenced in realistic staffing analysis and suggestions for enhanced supervision techniques.
-Substantiated allegations of abuse were processed in accordance with the standards including incident reviews, disciplinary actions if required, and outcome notifications.
-PREA training for staff and offenders is documented and all stakeholders receive the appropriate level of training and are knowledgeable of the intent of PREA and tools available to ensure prevention, detection, and when necessary, response to sexual abuse.
+WCU leadership is fully committed to eliminating sexual abuse and harassment as evidenced in realistic staffing analysis and suggestions for enhanced supervision techniques.
+Substantiated allegations of abuse are processed in accordance with the standards including incident reviews, disciplinary actions if required, and outcome notifications.

+PREA training for staff and offenders is documented and all stakeholders receive the appropriate level of training and are knowledgeable of the intent of the PREA and tools available to ensure prevention, detection, and when necessary, response to sexual abuse.
 Sexual abuse and victimization propensity screening is well established and tracked in an organized fashion.
 Referrals for counseling are integrated in the intake and abuse allegation processes.
 Medical and advocacy networks for the offenders are established in the community.
-The general public has access to reporting mechanisms, and VDOC PREA trends data via the public VDOC website.
-The corrective action required during this audit was completed during the on-site visit.
-DWCC currently meets all applicable standards.
+The general public has access to reporting mechanisms, and VADOC PREA trends data via the public VADOC website.
+The corrective action required during this audit was completed before this report was completed.
+WCU currently meets all applicable standards.
 Therefore, no corrective action recommendations require responses.
+The agency has posted all audit reports on its website within ninety days of completion.